List of Star Wars creatures: Tatooine Howler

 The Tatooine Howler, also commonly referred to as the Desert Wampa, is a native species of Tatooine that resembles the Wampas of the planet Hoth, despite having no genetic relation.
 They are intelligent and solitary creatures, hunting for prey on their own.

+Wandrella

-WandrellaWandrellas are 10-15 m long worms, found in the muddy plains of the jungle-covered planet Mimban.
+Wandrellas are 10-15 m long worms, found in the muddy plains of the jungle-covered planet Mimban.
 The wandrella's thoughts are primitive, and it often charges at its prey, using its armored belly to quickly move forward.
 This large beast has phosphorescent skin, streaked with brown, and has a cluster of several eyes on one end.

 Woolamander

 A woolamander is an ape-like animal native to Yavin IV.
 It has a blue furred body, a long, multi-colored tail, a prominent belly, and a multi-colored face.
 Its chief enemy is the syntaril.

 Wolf

+Garral

-GarralGarrals are wolf-like creatures that live in the forests of Wayland and Cholganna.
+Garrals are wolf-like creatures that live in the forests of Wayland and Cholganna.